rowanterra/Data_Analysis/96_Well_Data/README.md

-## This folder contains the following materials
+## This folder contains the following:

+### Necessary to Run Code

-(1) SOP with code to run
+(1) SOP with code to run in jupyter

-(2) Template scaffold
+- You can download this SOP directly into your data folder and run it directly in jupyter to get outputs.

+(2) Aggregated data template
+- This is the preprocessing template with full data to analyze added

+### Preparation for Analysis

+(1) Experimental design template (1 plate): *96_well_experimental_design*
+- required for my mentees to fill out and keep on Box

-(3) Example of a template scaffold filled in
+(2) Example of experimental design template filled out *96_well_experimental_design_example*

-(4) An example graphic output
+(3) Example of plate reader data *96_well_platereader_data_example*
+- this is the raw file from the machine

+(4) Aggregated data template *aggregated_data*
+- This is needed to complete the analysis

+(5) Example of aggregated data template *aggregated_data_example*
+- Each plate should have it's own aggregated data file.
+Even if you set up 3 plates with the same conditions, each should have its own file.

+### Analysis Output Examples

+(1) TBD

+(2) TBD